peteroupc/MailLib/api/com.upokecenter.mail.NamedAddress.md

 ### NamedAddress
     public NamedAddress(String displayName, Address address) Initializes a new instance of the <code>NamedAddress</code>
- class.
+ class using the given display name and email address.

 **Parameters:**

-* <code>displayName</code> - A text string.
-If this value is null or empty, uses the email address as the display name.
+* <code>displayName</code> - The display name of the email address.
+Can be null or empty.
 Encoded words under RFC 2047 will not be decoded.

 * <code>address</code> - An email address.